Torstein Hagen: Viking Cruises (1997-present)

 In 1997, Hagen founded Viking River Cruises with the purchase of four river ships, launching the company with four Russian river cruises.
-Viking focuses on English language speakers over 55, especially Americans, and has more than 70 river cruise ships, which mainly navigate the major Europe waterways.
+Viking focuses on English language speakers over 55, especially Americans, and has more than 70 river cruise ships, which mainly navigate major European waterways.
 In May 2013, the company announced plans to start an ocean cruise division and changed its name to Viking Cruises.
 Its first ocean cruise was launched in 2015.
 As of 2016, Hagen has disposed of 23% of Viking Cruises to TPG Capital and the Canada Pension Plan Investment Board for a total of $672 million.
 As of 2017, the company has a fleet of over 60 vessels, and four ocean-going ships.
 At the beginning of 2020, Hagen announced that Viking would begin offering expedition tours.
 The first tour would be exploring Antarctica and the Great Lakes of North America in January 2022, with a second tour to begin in August 2022, sailing to Antarctica and the Arctic.
 The inauguration of the company’s first custom vessel is planned for August 2022.